LiamRICE/Projet_Industriel_PriceComparator/README.md

 - link_names : an array of link objects, each containing
     - name : the name found within the link as it would appear underlined on a web page, reprisented as a string (cannot be an empty string, which excludes images as links)
     - link : the link tag in it's entirety, including the subtags found between <a> and </a> reprisented as a string

+### get_image(data)
+This function reads a data object and uploads an image to the PriceComparator image server and returns the web address of that uploaded image.
+#### input
+- data : a data object containing
+    - company_name : the name of the company who provided the original image
+    - image_url : the link to the image on that company's site
+#### output (promise)
+- promise : a promise that returns
+    - resolve : the promise resolves the newly created link to the uploaded image
+    - reject : the promise rejects the error that caused the function to fail

+### get_unique_ID()
+This function returns a unique integer to use as an ID
+#### output
+- id : a unique integer, it corresponds to the number of images uploaded to the server

+### to_data(data, callback)
+#### input
+- data : a data object (as the one returned by the parse_newsletter function) containing
+    - origin : a string that contains the name of the company that produced the newletter
+    - images : an array of image objects, each containing
+        - image : a string containing the image tag of that image found within the newsletter
+        - source : a string containing the original link to the image
+    - tags : an array of tag objects, each containing
+        - name : the name found within the link as it would appear underlined on a web page, reprisented as a string (cannot be an empty string, which excludes images as links)
+        - link : the link tag in it's entirety, including the subtags found between <a> and </a> reprisented as a string
+    - unsubscription : a tag object reprisating the unsubscription link containing
+        - name : the name found within the link as it would appear underlined on a web page, reprisented as a string (cannot be an empty string, which excludes images as links)
+        - link : the link tag in it's entirety, including the subtags found between <a> and </a> reprisented as a string
+#### output (in callback)
+- data : an array of objects formatted for the get_image function each containing
+    - company_name : the name of the company who provided the original image
+    - image_url : the link to the image on that company's site